Ragin-LundF/k8s-jcasc-management-go/README.md

 This is a Go implementation of [k8s-jcasc-management](https://github.com/Ragin-LundF/k8s-jcasc-management).

-Currently, it is not fully working!

 To test it, you have to clone [k8s-jcasc-management](https://github.com/Ragin-LundF/k8s-jcasc-management) and to set the path to this directory as first argument:

 ```bash
 go run k8s-jcasc-mgmt.go
 ```

-## Prerequisites
-- Go >= 1.14
-- Gpg installed

-## Status implementation

-Finished:
-- Functionality is equal to bash version

-Open Tasks:
-- Code optimizations

 # Table of content #